Long-Term Disability Insurance for Engineers

 - Neurological disorders – Neurological disorders are among the most common medical conditions engineers face.
 Dementia, epilepsy, and stroke are a few examples.
 They can lead to personality changes and depression.
 Conditions like Alzheimer’s disease severely diminish cognitive abilities, causing memory loss and other problems.

-Determining Long-Term Disability Insurance Coverage
+Understanding Your Long-Term Disability Insurance Policy

 You must review your long-term disability insurance policy to understand your coverage information.
 Typically, LTD coverage comes from individual policies or employer-paid group policies.
 An individual policy is an insurance plan someone purchases separately from the plan their employer might offer.
 An employer-paid group policy is a plan offered to employees as part of their employment package.
 The type of disability policy you have will determine your eligibility for LTD benefits.